Cat Scratch Disease (cont.)

 In this Article

 - What is cat scratch disease?
-What are cat scratch disease symptoms?
+What are cat scratch disease symptoms and signs?

-- Can my cat transmit Bartonella henselae to me?
+- How do cats transmit Bartonella henselae to people?

-- How can I find more information about cat scratch disease?
+- Where can people find more information about cat scratch disease?

 Find out what women really need.